flottant/volantisblog/source/_posts/CS61B.md

 Notice: If you enter Chinese Characters, you should open the control pannel, go to: Clock & Area -> Area -> Management -> Program not using unicode -> Select the beta option.
 However, some pre-installed software may have some configure issues.

+If you have found that javac command run in powershell output error code, then add environment vars `JAVA_TOOL_OPTIONS=-Duser.language=en`